Trogiken/Hominum-Launcher/CONTRIBUTING.md

 Here are the steps to compiling a release:

-**Increment build version**
+1. Increment build version

-1. Make sure that you've checked out the `master` branch.
+2. Make sure that you've checked out the `master` branch.
-2. Make sure that all PRs are merged, tests are passing, and versions are updated.
+3. Make sure that all PRs are merged, tests are passing, and versions are updated.
-3. Access and download the security program.
+4. Access and download the security program.
-4. Within the security program, enter the API_KEY.
+5. Within the security program, enter the API_KEY.
-5. Run the module, selecting the `./Updater` directory in the repo.
+6. Run the module, selecting the `./Launcher` directory in the repo.
-6. Once finished, copy and store **locally** the password and salt.
 7. Move the created `creds` file into `./Compile Info/include`.
 8. In `./Updater/source/creds.py`, enter the local password and salt.
-9. Run `auto-py-to-exe`, selecting the information in `./Compile Info`.
+9. Run pyinstaller on the spec file in Compile Info.
-10. Double check all fields and then compile as a directory.
-11. Store the resulting build directory somewhere other than the repo directory.
+10. Store the resulting build directory somewhere other than the repo directory.
-12. Delete all current changes in the local checked out `master` branch **(Nothing should be committed here)**.
+11. Delete all current changes in the local checked out `master` branch **(Nothing should be committed here)**.
-13. Run `install creator`, using the resulting build directory as the source files.
+12. Run `install creator`, using the resulting build directory as the source files.
-14. Create a release on GitHub and upload the resulting installer.
+13. Create a release on GitHub and upload the resulting installer.